Hadokane/CCI_PP4_Radicool_Store/README.md

 ## Imagery Used:

-All imagery used within the website is owned by myself or used with permission of those who do own it.
+All imagery used within the website is owned by myself or used with the permission of their owners.

 ---